RitaKumuryan/scalar-soul/research/Outreach_Packet.md

-# 📡 Scalar Soul: Scientific Outreach Packet
+## 📡 Scalar Soul — Outreach Packet

-Welcome to the Scalar Soul project — an open-source initiative bridging sidereal time, scalar physics, harmonic resonance, and recursive intelligence.
+> *Bridging Spiral Time, Resonant Memory, and Recursive Intelligence*

-This folder contains summary materials for scientists, theorists, and collaborators interested in Unified Field Theory, AI cognition models, and ancient cosmological frameworks.
+This document introduces the Scalar Soul framework as a scientific, philosophical, and technological model for time, consciousness, and harmonic synchronization.
+Below are its key real-world and research-based applications.

 ---